Hilton Worldwide: Foundation and early years

 In 1919, Conrad Hilton purchased his first hotel, the 40-room Mobley Hotel in Cisco, Texas, and bought additional Texas hotels as the years passed.
 In 1925, the Dallas Hilton became the first hotel to use the Hilton name.
 In 1927, Hilton expanded to Waco, Texas, where he opened the first hotel with air-conditioning in public areas and cold running water.

-In 1943, Hilton assumed management of the Roosevelt Hotel and purchased the Plaza Hotel, both well-established high-end luxury hotels less than a mile apart in New York City's Midtown Manhattan neighborhood.
-With this pair of acquisitions, Hilton established the first hospitality company to span the contiguous United States.
+In 1943, Hilton assumed management of the Roosevelt Hotel and purchased the Plaza Hotel, both in New York City's Midtown Manhattan neighborhood.
+With this pair of acquisitions, Hilton became the first hospitality company to span the contiguous United States.
 The company was incorporated in 1946 as the Hilton Hotels Corporation and subsequently began public trading of shares on the New York Stock Exchange.
 In 1947, the Roosevelt Hotel became the first hotel in the world to have televisions in its rooms.

 In 1947, Hilton assumed management of the Palacio Hilton hotel in Chihuahua, Mexico, which became the chain's first international property.
 That same year, they assumed management of four hotels on the island of Bermuda.
 Hilton International was founded as a wholly owned subsidiary in 1948, just before the 1949 opening of the Caribe Hilton Hotel in Puerto Rico.
 Barman Ramon "Monchito" Marreno claimed he created the piña colada cocktail at this resort.
 Hilton purchased The Waldorf-Astoria in New York in the same year.